CarlLyon04/FlightTrackerInformativeChatbot/README.md

 5: Scikit-learn Library: In the command prompt terminal, type 'pip3 install scikit-learn'.

-6: Run the FlightTrackerInformativeChatBot.py file (Note: May take a few seconds to load on initial run)
+6: Run the FlightTrackerInformativeChatBot.py file in python's IDLE or Pycharm(Note: May take a few seconds to load on initial run)

 Important Notes
 -------------------------------------------------------------------------